 - a high level of fitness, good health and the ability to sustain physical work for long periods in all weathers

 - great communication skills and the confidence to talk to visitors of all ages, often in large groups

-- a driving licence, if you're working in a large zoo or safari park.
+- a driving licence - this may be needed if you're working in a large zoo or safari park.

-A critical aspect of working as a zoo keeper is the education of visitors.
-Visitors value your knowledge and learn about global environmental issues and the importance of wildlife conservation from your talks.
-Gaining experience interacting with the public in other settings will give you important skills for the role.
+Any experience of interacting with the public will be helpful preparation for educating visitors.
 Many animal charities offer opportunities to promote animal welfare directly to the public, or online, through social media campaigns.

 In Britain there are about 350 zoos, safari parks, bird gardens and aquaria open to the public.

 Although primarily designed to entertain and educate the public, most zoos regardless of ownership have a strong emphasis on scientific research and species conservation.
-Due to this focus, there is a culture of collaboration amongst organisations both in the UK and internationally, with animals being transferred between zoos in order to mate, or to improve welfare.
+Due to this focus, there is a culture of collaboration among organisations both in the UK and internationally, with animals being transferred between zoos in order to mate or to improve welfare.

 Look for job vacancies at: